 Figure 10.15-1: F1-C Traffic Transfer procedure in EN-DC

-1. When the IAB-MT sends a F1-AP message encapsulated in SCTP/IP or F1-C related SCTP/IP packet, it sends it to the MN in a container within ULInformationTransfer as specified in TS 36.331 [10].
+1. When the IAB-MT sends a F1-AP message encapsulated in SCTP/IP or F1-C related (SCTP/)IP packet, it sends it to the MN in a container within ULInformationTransfer as specified in TS 36.331 [10].

-2. The MN initiates the F1-C Traffic Transfer procedure, in which it transfers the received F1-AP message encapsulated in SCTP/IP or F1-C related SCTP/IP packet as an octet string.
+2. The MN initiates the F1-C Traffic Transfer procedure, in which it transfers the received F1-AP message encapsulated in SCTP/IP or F1-C related (SCTP/)IP packet as an octet string.

-3. When the SN sends a F1-AP message encapsulated in SCTP/IP or F1-C related SCTP/IP packet, it sends it to the MN as an octet string through the F1-C Traffic Transfer procedure.
+3. When the SN sends a F1-AP message encapsulated in SCTP/IP or F1-C related (SCTP/)IP packet, it sends it to the MN as an octet string through the F1-C Traffic Transfer procedure.

-4. The MN sends the received F1-AP message encapsulated in SCTP/IP or F1-C related SCTP/IP packet to the IAB-MT in a container within DLInformationTransfer as specified in TS 36.331 [10].
+4. The MN sends the received F1-AP message encapsulated in SCTP/IP or F1-C related (SCTP/)IP packet to the IAB-MT in a container within DLInformationTransfer as specified in TS 36.331 [10].